Shortwave broadcasting in the United States: History

 Brook, New Jersey in 1925 and in 1928 CBS relayed WABC programming over shortwave station W2XE in Wayne, New Jersey.

 Commercial broadcasting was not allowed on shortwave until 1939.
 The "NBC White Network", NBC's chain of shortwave stations, aggressively sought broadcasting for the White Network which served as NBC's international network broadcast in six languages, with a focus on transmissions to Central and South America in Spanish.
 CBS used shortwave to support its Latin American international network, which consisted of 64 stations located in 18 countries and GE's KGEI opened in San Francisco in 1939, transmitting to Asia.

 On November 1, 1942, all 14 private U.S. shortwave stations ended commercial operations and were leased to the Voice of America.
 All the takeovers were friendly except for WRUL which was seized by the government.
 The stations continued to be owned privately and after the war all owners were given the option to resume control of their stations but only the owners of WRUL exercised that option, though they were not given full control until 1954.
 NBC and CBS provided programming to the government under contract until 1948 when they left shortwave broadcasting.

+During World War II, the facilities of San Francisco radio station KSFO were also used for international shortwave broadcasting.
+At the request of President Franklin D. Roosevelt, KSFO owner Wesley I. Dumm established shortwave stations KWID and KWIX to transmit programming overseas, including broadcasts intended for American troops.
+The stations began broadcasting within five weeks of the December 1941 attack on Pearl Harbor and were among the early U.S. international broadcasting operations that preceded the Voice of America and Armed Forces Radio.